UK Ancestry Visa

 Eligibility for indefinite leave to remain

-Holders of UK ancestry visa can apply for indefinite leave to remain after five years of continuous residence in this category.
+You can apply for indefinite leave to remain after five years of continuous residence with UK ancestry visa.

 Absences from the UK of more than 180 days in any 12-month period break the continuity of residence.
 Thus, excessive absences may be a barrier to indefinite leave to remain.
 Alternatively, the visa can be extended for another five-year period.
+The extension application can be made from the UK.
 There is no limit on these extensions.

 Dependants of persons with UK ancestry